Manufacturing Processes & Methods Overview and Guide

 Sand Casting

 One of the oldest and most versatile methods, sand casting, involves pouring molten metal into a sand mold to create a metal part.
 It's particularly advantageous for its low-cost tooling, ability to produce large castings, and flexibility in material choice.
-This method is ideal for manufacturing large parts like engine blocks and machine tool beds.
+This method is ideal for manufacturing large parts, such as engine blocks and machine tool beds.

 Investment Casting

-Known for its exceptional accuracy and excellent surface finish, investment casting uses a ceramic mold that can produce components with intricate details and complex geometries.
+Known for its exceptional accuracy and excellent surface finish, investment casting utilizes a ceramic mold to produce components with intricate details and complex geometries.
 This process is highly valued in the aerospace and medical industries for parts that demand precision, such as turbine blades and orthopedic implants.

 Die Casting